idxteatime/mitrasphere/restricted-stats.md

 So we have a verified and accurate formula for calculating restricted stats from lvl 1 stats of your gear.
 What can we do with this information?
 How can we use this to create optimal sets for restricted content?
 It's very apparent that the formula alone isn't going to get us there - it would be entirely impractical to look up the lvl 1 stats of all the gear you want to use and sum them together in various combinations to get the stat totals you need to calculate and compare the restricted stats.

 Intuitively, the formula tells us that stat distribution is important - if you want to maximize a particular stat, you want to wear a set of gear that maximizes that stat while minimizing all other stats (this is why much of our existing recommendations on restricted content gear is based on per-item stat distributions taken from the now-defunct kotori site).
-We can also tell that the magnitude of the lvl 1 stat is important - high stat values means they constitute a larger portion of the stat totals and have a bigger impact on the final stat distribution.
+We can also tell that the magnitude of the lvl 1 stat is important - high stat values mean they constitute a larger portion of the stat totals and have a bigger impact on the final stat distribution.
 And since the support grid gear has their stats scaled down to 20%, this means that the main grid gear has significantly more impact on the final stat distribution than the support grid.

 Main grid gear is not exactly easy to optimize for stats - weapons have to be tailored to your rotations and effectiveness against each boss, and armor/accessories are typically selected based on their passive skills.
 Since there isn't much we can do to control the stat distribution of your main grid, we can really only optimize our restricted sets by setting up our support grid to push our stat distribution towards whichever stat we want to maximize.
 Let's take a look at some examples, using a set main grid and comparing the stat changes with different support grid options.